-Books have always been a great way for parents to introduce new ideas to their children.
-For divorcing parents, reading books about divorce with your children is a simple way to open the lines of communication.
-By giving them a chance to identify their feelings about the divorce and giving them the opportunity to ask questions, parents can help ensure their children continue to feel safe and loved during this difficult time.
+Reading books with your kids is a great way to introduce new ideas.
+For divorcing parents, reading together with your kids is a simple way to open the lines of communication.
+It gives your kids the chance to identify their feelings when they see the characters in the books going through a similar experience.
+This, in turn, gives them the opportunity to ask questions and give parents a chance to reassure them that they are safe and loved during this difficult time.

 Recommended for Ages 3 to 7

 - Two Homes By Claire Masurel (2003) — Alex is lucky enough to have two homes to call his own.
 Sometimes he lives at Daddy’s house in the suburbs and other times he lives with Mommy in the city.
 He knows that he is lucky because he has two rooms, two comfy beds, two favorite chairs and two sets of friends!
 Best of all, Alex has two parents who love him very much.
 This book is great for teaching young children that they are loved by both of their parents, no matter where they live.

 - It’s Not Your Fault, Koko Bear By Vicki Lansky (1997) — Koko Bear’s parents have gotten a divorce and now the cub is feeling different types of emotions.
 Follow her on a journey through understanding her feelings of anger, confusion, guilt and sadness.
 With advice for both parents and children on each page, this book is perfect for helping children to identify and express their own feelings about the divorce.